theBreadCompany/pixivswift/README.md

 ## TODO
 - write more tests
 - actually finally finish the fix for headless login
-- introduce a proper repo structure (like a dev branch) and version management (patches are always pushed without updating the tag, meaning clients using this pkg will have the bugs that are solved in HEAD (aaa))
+- introduce a proper repo structure (like a dev branch) and version management (patches are always pushed without updating the tag, meaning clients using this pkg might have the bugs that are solved in HEAD (aaa))
 - swiftify method and class/struct names
 - de-curse API methods (underlying request methods use dispatch semaphores in a cursed way, will fix that)
+- implement metadata integration for non-AppleOS by using external libs like exiv2

 ## Announcements
 I'll release a repo of an iOS/macOS app using this API soon.